by-jp/www.byjp.me/content/photos/instagram/atvist6tuusekeal2wlx2quhxa/index.md

 - imported
 - from-instagram
 ---
 A postcard wall without postcards is a sad thing.
-But moving house means the next postcard wall can be BIGGER\!
+But moving house means the next postcard wall can be BIGGER!